 The GraphQL vs REST debate may sometimes overshadow other exciting trends in the land of API design that are gaining traction in 2020.
+There are REST and GraphQL alternatives worth taking a look at.
 According to Adam:

-“With microservices architecture gaining more and more popularity, patterns such as Backend For Frontend (BFF) or API Gateway are becoming crucial for scalable APIs.
+“With web services and microservices architecture gaining more and more popularity, patterns such as Backend For Frontend (BFF) or API Gateway are becoming crucial for scalable APIs.
 That’s why projects such as Apollo Federation or Hasura should be something you are aware of.”

 “The web is mostly about REST / GraphQL and a little bit of WebSocket.
 Sometimes, we might have a chance to work with JSON RPC, however, this is a niche.

 When it comes to server to server communication, gRPC is something that might be interesting, especially when you’re looking for high performance”.